 Learn two vintage rag rug techniques and make a sampler or start a project like a seat mat or rag rug.
 Progging gives a shaggy finish when small pieces of fabric are pushed or pulled through a backing.
-Hooking is used for detailed or pictorial work as thin strips of fabric or yarn are hooked up in loops through a backing fabric.
 Granny would have used old clothes and food sacking.
-Social distancing etc. will be observed.

 If you want to try rag rug making from home, Jenni makes kits and is happy to provide help and support by email and phone.
 Kits are shown on her website.